easybuilders/easybuild-tutorial/docs/2025-LUST/index.md

-# EasyBuild tutorial for CSC and the LUMI consortium
+# EasyBuild tutorial for CSC and the LUMI consortium - 2025 edition

 This tutorial is based extensively on the more generic EasyBuild tutorials build by the EasyBuild community and maintained on